rmetzler/bliki/wiki/mysql/broken-xa.md

-XA transaction managers assume that if every resource successfully reaches the PREPARED state, then every resource will be able to commit the transaction "eventually".
+XA transaction managers assume that if every resource successfully reaches the PREPARED state, then every resource will be able to commit the transaction “eventually.”
 Resources that unilaterally roll back PREPARED transactions violate this assumption pretty badly.